Andamooka, South Australia: Opal Mining

+There are numerous opal fields in Andamooka district, one of the principal outliers being White Dam.
+The original pick and shovel shaft miners, many of whom were the bush characters and social outcasts who gave the settlement a 'Wild West' reputation, were gradually displaced from the 1960s and 70s by the arrival of miners using bulldozers which made deep cuts to reach the respective opal levels, from where horizontal drives could easily be made to fully exploit the level.
+The several opal levels at Andamooka are not as deep as other fields such as Coober Pedy and Lightning Ridge.
+However, while the opal may be easier to reach, it is generally scarcer and poorer in quality.
+Those factors always made this gem field attractive to smaller prospectors with limited capital.
+Nevertheless, some remarkable gems have been mined, including the Andamooka Opal which was discovered in and named after Andamooka.

 Housing

-The underground portions provided excellent insulation against the extremes of the outside temperatures.
+The earliest miners occupied rough dugouts driven into the side of a hill.
+The underground portions provided excellent insulation against the extremes of outside temperature.
 Being unsurveyed, occupancy was determined by tenuous Miners' Right.
 That situation deterred capital investment and so in the 1970s Andamooka was essentially a declining shanty town.
 Civic affairs, such as they were, were organised by a citizens' progress association.
 Their limited activities mainly related to electricity generation and supply, and maintaining the dirt airstrip in case the Flying Doctor was needed.
 All roads were unsealed tracks, while the main street was a dry rocky creek bed (unless there was a rare thunderstorm).
 There were few government agencies.
 Until a police station was opened in 1966, the police made routine weekly visits from Woomera, a mostly military town that supported the Woomera Test Range and Joint Defense Facility Nurrungar.
 Unless there was an emergency in between these visits, the isolated settlement was self-policing.
+An establishment named the Tucker Box, which was a licensed restaurant, was the social hub.
+The Andamooka Co-Op Ltd supplied groceries and fuel.